simplworld/simpl.world.website/_docs/tutorials/multi-player/frontend.md

 The Presentational Components will provide the necessary markup to render UI elements, while the Container Components will wrap them providing the necessary data.

-First, create an action in `js/actions/Actions.js` for submitting decisions to the `submit_decision` topic defined by calc-model `game/games.py`.
+First, create an action in `js/actions/Actions.js` for submitting decisions to the `submit_decision` topic defined by div-model `game/games.py`.

 ```jsx
 import {createAction} from 'redux-actions';